If you’re driving in most European countries

-All UK vehicle insurance provides the minimum third party cover to drive in other EU countries.
+All UK vehicle insurance provides the minimum third party cover to drive in:

 Check with your insurer if your policy has extra cover for things like theft or damage to your car abroad.